-- Preheat oven to 425F/215C.
-Line a half sheet pan or 9x13-inch baking pan with parchment paper or grease with nonstick spray.
+- Preheat oven to 400°F. Line a quarter baking sheet pan or 9×13-inch baking pan with parchment paper or grease with nonstick spray.

-- On a lightly floured surface, roll the dough out into a large rectangle about 1/2 inch thick.
-Spread with the melted butter, then sprinkle with the sugar and cinnamon.
+- Spread with the melted butter, then sprinkle with the sugar and cinnamon.
 Starting with one long side, tightly roll up the dough until you have a long log.
-Use a sharp knife to cut into 12 rolls.
+Use a sharp knife or unscented floss to cut into 12 rolls.

 - Place the rolls on the prepared pan.
 Bake until rolls are golden brown, about 18-20 minutes.
 Let cool slightly.

-- Whisk together the powdered sugar and milk to make a thick but pourable icing.
+- Whisk together the powdered sugar, milk and vanilla to make a thick but pourable icing.
 Drizzle over the biscuits while they're still warm.
 Biscuits are best served the day they are baked.